johncarlangelo/SmartBite/demo-app-VISION/nextjs-app/docs/database-schema.md

 ### Insertion
 When a new image is analyzed and not found in the cache:
 1. Generate SHA-256 hash of the image content
+2. Extract dish name from analysis results
-2. Convert analysis result to JSON string
+3. Convert analysis result to JSON string
-3. Insert record with generated ID, image hash, JSON analysis, and current timestamp
+4. Insert record with generated ID, image hash, dish name, JSON analysis, and current timestamp

 ### Retrieval
 When checking for cached results:
-1. Generate SHA-256 hash of the image content
-2. Query for record with matching imageHash
+1. **Exact Match**: Generate SHA-256 hash of the image content and query for record with matching imageHash
+2. **Semantic Match**: If no exact match, extract dish name using lightweight AI and query for records with similar dishName
 3. If found, parse JSON analysis string back to object
 4. Return cached results